borkdude/jet/doc/query.md

 {"foo-bar":1}
 ```

-To apply a function on a all map values, use `map-vals`:
+To apply a function on all map values, use `map-vals`:

 ``` clojure
 $ echo '{:foo {:a 1 :b 2} :bar {:a 1 :b 2}}' | jet --query '(map-vals :a)'